Strawberry Jam Is The Best Jam

 Self-awareness gives you a bit more freedom.
 You can weigh up the pros and cons more easily.

 I'll finish with one last anecdote.
 When I told my friend I was writing this he mentioned a time when he was travelling in a car with another friend.
 It was a longish journey, and they'd spent the time listening to two albums: The Police's Greatest Hits, and Dark Side of the Moon by Pink Floyd, with The Police, by far, getting the prominent share of the air time.
 Anyway, when they reached their destination - another friend's house - this other friend asked what they'd been listening to on the journey.
 The first friend, without missing a beat, stated Dark Side of the Moon.
 When my friend pointed out that the Greatest Hits had had a fair bit of journey time too, the first friend then played this down lol.
 As if, really, they hadn't been listening to it at all.
 Obviously it didn't carry the same cultural gravitas.
 Hearing this did make me laugh out loud.
 The Greatest Hits of The Police is a pretty impressive collection of songs.
 Many would say classic collection.
 If it was something in the actual mould of the Spice Girls you could understand the shirking of association, but here we see a higher level of wanting to be niche.
-A true desire to be interesting, that craves only association with the most critically claimed and esoteric rarities.
+A true desire to be interesting, that craves only association with the most critically acclaimed and esoteric rarities.
 It's a sad situation that many true music fans fall into.

 I must admit though, prejudice against "greatest hits" is something I too used to suffer from.
 Even long after I'd made peace with the Spice Girls.
 Listening to a "greatest hits" or "best of" collection kind of suggests you're not a "real" fan.
 You just want the popular hits.
-You don't want or appreciated the hidden gems and more obscure albums.
+You don't want or appreciate the hidden gems and more obscure albums.
 So it's not really the done thing.
 However, it is the strawberry jam of a band's back catalogue.
 The "best of" generally is the best stuff.
 Admittedly there's the problem that the track choice has been curated by someone other than the band members, but still, generally, the public gets what the public wants.
 So if you're downplaying a greatest hits, to the point where you're reluctant to admit you've even listened to it, you've probably went too far in your quest for coolness.
 It's much better to come back down to earth, so you can enjoy the good things in life once again.

 No comments: